 Undeniably one of the most beautiful buildings in the world and symbolic of modern Islamic UAE.
 The Sheikh Zayed Grand Mosque can be found in neighbouring capital city Abu Dhabi, about 150kms west of Dubai.

 Don’t limit your Abu Dhabi trip to just the Grand Mosque, however.
-There really is a different vibe to Abu Dhabi and we’d strongly encourage that an overnight trip is needed in Abu Dhabi to fit it all in, including the Louvre Abu Dhabi and Qasr al Watan, the UAE’s presidential palace.
+There really is a different vibe to Abu Dhabi, and we’d strongly encourage that an overnight trip is needed in Abu Dhabi to fit it all in, including the Louvre Abu Dhabi and Qasr al Watan, the UAE’s presidential palace (check out this free shuttle service you could use!).

 If you are on a tight timetable, it is possible to spend a half-day checking out just the Grand Mosque.
-The mosque itself is free to enter, you would only need to pay for transport from Dubai.
-You can learn more about how to day trip to the Sheikh Zayed Grand Mosque here.
+The mosque itself is free to enter; you would only need to pay for transport from Dubai.
+You can learn more about how to take a day trip to the Sheikh Zayed Grand Mosque here.

 If time does not permit a visit to Abu Dhabi, but you are still interested in experiencing a mosque and learning more about Islamic culture, then pop over to this guide to Dubai’s Mosques open to the public.

-5. Explore Dubai Museum and the Al Faihidi Neighbourhood
+5. Explore Dubai Museum and the Al Faihidi Historical Neighbourhood

 You mustn’t leave Dubai complaining that it’s all shopping malls and concrete if you haven’t at least tried to dig beneath the surface.
 The Dubai Museum and Fahidi Fort are great places to start but do continue to explore the surrounding area further on foot.

 The past decade has seen a huge transformation of this small area of the city (formerly known as Bastakiya).
-Recognising that the city’s historical roots mustn’t get lost beneath the skyscrapers this is a truly different side to Dubai.
-It is filled with museums, cafes and galleries in the small winding alleyways.
+Recognising that the city’s historical roots mustn’t get lost beneath the skyscrapers, this is a truly different side of Dubai.
+It is filled with museums, cafes, and galleries in the small winding alleyways.

 We also strongly recommend visiting the Sheikh Mohammed Centre for Cultural Understanding (SMCCU).
 They can help you with cultural tours, mosque visits, traditional meal experiences, and much more – found at House 26 Al Fahidi Historical Neighbourhood, Al Musallah Street.